pjkundert/python-slip39/README.txt

 these, and they can only be created "manually".
 Writing down 5 or more sets of 20 words is difficult, error-prone and time consuming.

-The [python-slip39] project exists to assist in the safe creation and documentation of [Ethereum HD Wallet] seeds and derived accounts, with various SLIP-39 sharing parameters.
-It generates the new random wallet seed, and generates the expected standard Ethereum account(s) (at [derivation path] `m/44'/60'/0'/0/0' by default) and Bitcoin accounts (at derivation path `m/84'/0'/0'/0/0' by default), with wallet address and QR code (compatible with Trezor derivations).
+The [python-slip39] project (and the [SLIP-39 macOS App]) exists to assist in the safe creation and documentation of [Ethereum HD Wallet] seeds and derived accounts, with various SLIP-39 sharing parameters.
+It generates the new random wallet seed, and generates the expected standard Ethereum account(s) (at [derivation path] `m/44'/60'/0'/0/0' by default) and Bitcoin accounts (at Bech32 derivation path `m/84'/0'/0'/0/0' by default), with wallet address and QR code (compatible with Trezor derivations).
 It produces the required SLIP-39 phrases, and outputs a single PDF containing all the required printable cards to document the seed (and the specified derived accounts).

-Output of BIP-38 or JSON encrypted paper wallets is supported, to support software cryptocurrency wallets.
+Output of BIP-38 or JSON encrypted Paper Wallets is supported, for import into standard software cryptocurrency wallets.

 On an secure (ideally air-gapped) computer, new seeds can safely be generated and the PDF saved to a USB drive for printing (or directly